Residential Treatment FAQ

 Wedgwood offers residential treatment for youth who are currently coping with the effects of:

 - Trauma: physical, emotional or sexual abuse; neglect; troubled family relationships; adoption issues; attachment issues.

 - Behavior problems: conduct disorders; impulsivity; sexual boundary issues; adjustment disorders; delinquency; substance abuse.

 - Organically based or mental health issues: hyperactivity; attention deficit; learning disabilities; depression; affective disorders; mood disorders.

-- Developmental Disabilities: autism spectrum disorders; mental retardation; genetic disorders; traumatic brain injury; complex developmental disorder.
+- Developmental Disabilities: autism spectrum disorders; genetic disorders; traumatic brain injury; complex developmental disorder.